nikushi/data-criteria/README.md

 # Data::Criteria [![Build Status](https://travis-ci.org/niku4i/data-criteria.svg?branch=master)](https://travis-ci.org/niku4i/data-criteria)

 Data::Criteria is powerful matcher for hashes.
-You can define matcheres like ActiveRecord's `#where` syntax(but it doesn't depend on Rails).
+You can define matchers like ActiveRecord's `#where` syntax(but it doesn't depend on Rails).

 For example, it is useful to filter array of hases.